Posts

 A theory of everything: to blog, or to publish?

 I have since published in 2023: Update: I have published on this blog, read here.
-I have been having a very difficult time recently , and I am not totally sure what to do?
+I have been having a difficult time recently and am unsure what to do.
 What do you suggest?
 I have taken down my many entries on the fractal because I am afraid they will not stand as an official claim to knowledge.
-Do I publish here on my own, using the low-cost technology of the web, or go through the usual costly slow peer review process?
-The thing is, my discoveries with the fractal, have led me to - what I believe - a straightforward theory of Quantum Mechanics, or what might be called 'a theory of everything'.
-When I listen to the 'experts' on the subject of quantum mechanics, it is as if they are speaking about the same things as I have discovered - but not yet published - in the fractal.
-Everything!: duality, uncertainty and entanglement, and even time and relativity included.
+Do I publish here on my own, using the low-cost web technology, or go through the usual costly, slow peer review process?
+My discoveries with the fractal have led me to - what I believe - a straightforward theory of Quantum Mechanics, or what might be called ' a theory of everything'.
+When I listen to the 'experts' on quantum mechanics, it is as if they are speaking about the same things I have discovered—but not yet published—in the fractal—everything!: duality, uncertainty, entanglement, time, and relativity.
 What am I to do?
-I have been advised by a 'highly' academic
+A 'highly' academic colleague has advised me to write articles, publish them, and shut down my blog.
+On the other hand, yesterda

 Adaptation and the fractal